 - Compare different travel insurance providers.
 Doing so constitutes a form of advice.
 So we can’t say that we use one provider sometimes because they will insure us while traveling and another if we know we’ll return to Australia at the end of the policy cover.

 Section 1 – Provides information on a few Travel Insurance providers, a list of the different types of travel insurance, and things WE look out for when choosing our insurance.

 Section 2 – Links to our other posts and pages relevant to travel insurance and some stories about disasters and trouble spots on our travels.

 COVID-19 really drove home how rapidly things can change in the travel insurance space.
 We try to keep up, but please tell us if you know of travel insurance products and services you think are superior to those mentioned.
 We’re always excited to learn about and test new things.

 We are affiliate partners with these companies.
-Should you use these links to obtain a quote and purchase travel insurance, we will receive a small fee.
+We will receive a small fee if you use these links to obtain a quote and purchase travel insurance.
 Please see the full disclosure at the bottom of the page.

 Annual, multi-trip policy – for frequent travelers.
 Pay an annual premium and get coverage for multiple trips during the year.

 Medical Evacuation (Medevac) Plans – focus on emergency medical evacuations, international security evacuations, and repatriation.
 The travel insurance company handles the coordination of these efforts and usually takes care of payments to the rescue team.
 Evacuations are covered up to the policy limits and only for covered reasons listed in the policy document.
 Allianz provides this specific type of cover.